Workshop | Suicidal Thoughts

 - The most common reasons for suicide among young people

-- The role of struggle in social interaction
+- The role of struggle with social interaction

-- The role of struggle with one's own identity
+- The role of struggling with one's own identity

 - Identifying suicidal thoughts